JetBrains/teamcity-documentation/topics/working-with-meta-runner.md

 Basically, a meta\-runner is a set of build steps from one build configuration that you can reuse in another; it is an xml definition containing build steps, requirements and parameters that you can utilize in xml definitions of other build configurations.
 TeamCity allows extracting meta\-runners using the web UI.

-With a meta\-runner, you can easily reuse existing runners, create new runners for typical tasks (e.g. publish to FTP, delete directory, etc.), you can simplify your build configuration and decrease a number of build steps.
+With a meta\-runner, you can easily reuse existing runners, create new runners for typical tasks (for example, publish to FTP, delete directory), you can simplify your build configuration and decrease a number of build steps.

 All meta\-runners are stored on a project level, so they are available within this project and its subprojects only, and are not visible outside.
 If a meta\-runner is stored on the __&lt;Root project&gt;__ level, it is available globally (in all projects).